Today I want to talk about Employee Resource Groups as a great way to grow at work.

 First, let’s start by defining what an Employee Resource Group is.
 In many companies there are groups of folks who share something in common that gather to support each other, put on events and things of that nature.
 They have some kind of affinity that may be based on race, culture, gender, sex or some other shared experience.
 Some of the common ones are an African-American group, Hispanic group, Indian group, Gay / Lesbian / Transgender group and Military veterans group.

 In many cases these groups are sanctioned and funded by their company.
 They usually have an executive who serves as a “sponsor,” and helps them to work through any roadblocks in getting things done.
+To help with organising, they may implement software such as a sharepoint calendar to keep everything in line and updated as they go.

 In many cases they are known for the events they put on in celebration / education of something related to their group (For example: Black History month, Hispanic Heritage Month, Woman’s History Month, Veteran’s day, etc.).